Diabetes Care Instructions for Authors

 4.6.
 Writing Groups.
-The names of members of writing groups should be listed at the end of the paper in the Acknowledgments section (if no more than two or three short paragraphs) or in a separate supplemental online-only file.
+The names of members of writing groups should be listed at the end of the Acknowledgments section (if no more than two or three short paragraphs); otherwise, please upload these in a separate supplemental online-only file.

 4.7.
 Affiliations.
 Institutional and/or employment affiliations of all authors should be listed on the title page of the manuscript.
 In addition, when citing “editorial assistance” or help provided by a colleague, authors are required to list the employer/institution with which that colleague is affiliated.

 Example: “The authors acknowledge the editorial assistance of Mark Smith, Global Informatics, Inc.”; “The authors thank Mark Smith, Global Informatics, Inc., for help with preparing the manuscript.”